abustamantes/Advancing-Deep-Packet-Inspection-in-SDNs-A-Comparative-Analysis-of-P4-and-OpenFlow-Programmability/README.md

   - `/SQL_TEST/` - Contains flowcache files for SQL-based Deep Packet Inspection testing.
   - `/pox/` - Contains POX controller scripts.
   - `/Manual_to_use_testing_framework.pdf` - Manual with guidelines on how to use the testing framework.
+  - `/Tests and Results.pdf` - Tests and results for the research project.
+It describes in detail the type of tests, and interpretation of the results.
   - `/OVF P4 vs Openflow.ovf` - OVF file for setting up the virtualized environment.
   - `/OVF P4 vs Openflow.zip` - Compressed file containing the OVF setup.
   - `/README.md` - Overview and setup instructions for the project.